Bairdo/faucetTutorial/routing-2.rst

 - OpenVSwitch `Steps 1 & 2 <https://faucet.readthedocs.io/en/latest/tutorials.html#connect-your-first-datapath>`_
 - Useful Bash Functions (`create_ns <_static/tutorial/create_ns>`_, `as_ns <_static/tutorial/as_ns>`_, `cleanup <_static/tutorial/cleanup>`_)

+.. note:: For this tutorial it is a good idea to use a terminal multiplexer (screen, tmux or just multiple terminal sessions), as we will be running multiple applications at the same time.

 BGP Routing
 ^^^^^^^^^^^